 We own less but experience more.
-We pay less for rent, bills and utilities, which enables us to save money, or else spend on things which enrich our life experiences and bring us joy.
+We pay less for rent, bills and utilities, which enables us to save money, or else spend on things that enrich our life experiences and bring us joy.

 Let your freak flag fly!

 It takes courage to live outside the box – and yes, you may be considered a weirdo.
-Comes with the territory – but people say that like its a bad thing.
+Comes with the territory – but people say that like it’s a bad thing.
 Personally, I’m more in the camp of why on earth would I want to be just like everyone else?
 In the immortal words of that most epic of original thinkers, Dr Suess:

 “Why fit in when you were born to stand out?”